apache/incubator-heron/website2/docs/heron-architecture.md

 Heron has a **CLI** tool called `heron` that is used to manage topologies.
-Documentation can be found in [Managing Topologies](../../operators/heron-cli).
+Documentation can be found in [Managing Topologies](user-manuals-heron-cli).

 ### Heron API server

-The [Heron API server](../../operators/heron-api-server) handles all requests from the [Heron CLI tool](#heron-cli), uploads topology artifacts to the designated storage system, and interacts with the scheduler.
+The [Heron API server](deployment-api-server) handles all requests from the [Heron CLI tool](#heron-cli), uploads topology artifacts to the designated storage system, and interacts with the scheduler.

-> When running Heron [locally](../../getting-started), you won't need to deploy
+> When running Heron [locally](getting-started-local-single-node), you won't need to deploy
 > or configure the Heron API server.

 ### Heron Tracker